Kōtarō Tanaka (judge): Early life

 Tanaka was born in Kagoshima, the eldest son of judge Tanaka Hideo, who had been born in Takeo, Saga, in the present-day Saga Prefecture.
 After completing secondary school in Niigata, he completed high school in Fukuoka and went on to the Imperial Naval Academy.
-In 1914, he enrolled at Tokyo Imperial University and passed the advanced civil service examinations.
-He graduated the following year with honours, and was awarded a silver watch from the Taisho Emperor.
+In 1914, he enrolled at the Faculty of Law at Tokyo Imperial University (University of Tokyo) and passed the advanced civil service examinations.
+He graduated the following year with honours, and was awarded a silver watch from Emperor Taisho.
 He then worked at the Home Ministry until 1917, when he was appointed an assistant professor at Tokyo Imperial University.

 Following studies in Europe and the United States, he was promoted to full professor of commercial law at the university in 1923.
 The following year, he married Matsumoto Mineko, a devout Catholic who converted him to Catholicism.
 He was baptized in April 1926 by Fr.
 William Hoffman, the first president of Sophia University.
 Subsequently, Tanaka endeavoured to discover positive meanings in national laws, which until then had been regarded as a necessary evil, also working on a "theory of world law."
-He received his Juris Doctor in 1929 and became dean of the faculty of law at Tokyo Imperial University.
+He received his Juris Doctor in 1929 and became dean of the Faculty of Law at Tokyo Imperial University.
 In 1941, he was elected as an imperial academician (predecessor to the Japan Academy).

 In the final months of World War II, Tanaka joined a group of Japanese intellectuals that sought peace with the Allies in opposition to Japan's militarist government.